mlcommons/algorithmic-efficiency/DOCUMENTATION.md

 For the benchmark score, we compute and integrate the performance profiles using the training times of only the fixed workloads.
 But we use the submission's performance on the held-out workloads to penalize submissions.
 Specifically, if a submission is unable to train a held-out workload, we score the submission on the corresponding fixed workload as if that submission did not reach the target.
 In other words, for a submission to receive a finite training time on a fixed workload, it needs to:

-- Reach the validation target on the fixed workload within the maximum runtime.
+1. Reach the validation target on the fixed workload within the maximum runtime.
-- Reach the validation target fixed workload within 4x of the fastest submission.
+2. Reach the validation target fixed workload within 4x of the fastest submission.
-- Reach the validation target on the held-out workload (corresponding to the fixed workload) within the maximum runtime.
+3. Reach the validation target on the held-out workload (corresponding to the fixed workload) within the maximum runtime.
-- Reach the validation target on the held-out workload (corresponding to the fixed workload) within 4x of the fastest submission.
+4. Reach the validation target on the held-out workload (corresponding to the fixed workload) within 4x of the fastest submission.
 To determine the fastest submission on a held-out workload, we only consider submissions that reached the target on the corresponding fixed workload.
 This protects us against extremely fast submissions that only work on a specific held-out workload and are useless as general algorithms.

+For fixed workloads without a corresponding held-out workload (e.g. in this iteration this is the case for one ImageNet and one LibriSpeech workload, since we only sample one held-out workload *per dataset*), requirements 3 and 4 are automatically satisfied.

 Only if all four requirements are met, does the submission get a finite score.
 Otherwise, a submission will receive a training time of infinity.
 Note that the tuning process works the same for held-out workloads as for the fixed workloads, i.e. in the external tuning ruleset there are multiple tuning trials and only the fastest trial per study is relevant for scoring.